What You Need to Know

 How to Redeem

-Payroll Savings Plan owners can redeem their CSBs at any time by accessing CSB Online Services.
+Payroll Savings Plan owners can redeem their CSBs at any time on CSB Online Services.
 The last contribution amounts are held for 15 days from the date the deduction is received from the employer.
+Upon maturity, if the bonds are not redeemed, they will automatically be paid out to the registered bond owner by cheque or direct deposit according to the account information.
+Read more about how to redeem your bonds.

 Access to Funds